 For example, one person could do the swim, another could do the bike, and a third could do the run.
 With a two person team, one person could do the swim, and the other could do the biking and running (or any other combination of the three legs).
 A timing chip is passed between the team members to record your time.
 Only one team member should complete each event (for example, all team members do not need to bike or run).
 This is a great option if your child is not a strong swimmer – just find a friend that likes to swim and you are ready to go!

 A meeting will be held the morning of the race to help relay teams understand where they need to be in the transition area.

 All participants will receive finisher medals.
-The top three athletes in each age category and gender will receive a trophy, as well as the top three finishers (boys and girls) who are competing in a distance outside their recommended distance for their age – 10 and under (Long Course), and 6 and under (Middle Course).
+The top three athletes in each age category and gender will receive a trophy, as well as the top three finishers (boys and girls) who are competing in a distance longer than the recommended distance for their age – 10 and under (Long Course), and 6 and under (Middle Course).

 For our relay participants, the top team in each race distance will receive awards: short, middle, and long distance.

 Award ceremonies will take place at approximately 9:45 for our long distance race, 10:30 for our middle distance race, and 11:15 for our short distance race.

 Finally, we have two special awards: the Fourier Award, that will be awarded to the school with the most participants for our Middleton event; and our Fittest School Award, which will be presented at the school with the most participants over the course of our race season.
 You can display it proudly until 2015!